Autozam: Transition to "Mazda Autozam store"

-Of the marquees created by Mazda - the so called 5-channel system - Autozam name was one of the few that survived.
+Of the marquees created by Mazda - the so-called 5-channel system - Autozam name was one of the few that survived.
 But in 1998, certain standards were set for the dealership size and sales of Autozam stores nationwide.

 The dealerships were changed to "Mazda Autozam store" and started selling the products under the parent company Mazda name.
-At first, these dealerships mainly sold the Mazda Familia Bongo Premacy.
+At first, these dealerships mainly sold the Familia, Bongo and the Premacy.
 In addition, the Mazda-Autozam dealerships started OEM sales of Suzuki automobiles.

 During the channel reorganization period, the Autozam store, which could not be transferred to the Mazda Autozam store, handled only light cars and Demio with the sign as it was, but as new models, AZ-Offroad and Laputa are sold together with the Mazda Autozam store.

 After these two cars, new models were no longer introduced to the "Autozam store", and in order to handle the new models after that, it was necessary to move to the Mazda Autozam store.

 Stores that did not meet the standards returned their dealership rights without being given the right to sell new models.
 As a result, by the early 2000s, about 900 Autozam stores had changed to 350 Mazda Autozam stores.

 In addition, Lancia's regular import rights were returned by 1998.
 In 2001, Autozam Co., Ltd. and a regional wholesale company merged to form "Mazda Autozam Co., Ltd.", and one company nationwide controlled the sales network.

-After that, we started handling Axela in 2003 and MPV, Tribute, Bongo Friendee in March 2004.
+After that, we started handling Axela in 2003 and MPV, Tribute, and Bongo Friendee in March 2004.
 Other Mazda channels (Mazda store, Mazda éfini store) are now handling Carol Spiano, AZ-Wagon, and Scrum, which were exclusive to Autozam, and the differentiation from other sales channels has disappeared.

 From April 2016, we will start handling Atenza, Roadster, Familia Van, and Titan, which are the top models of Mazda vehicles that have not been sold so far.
 As a result, although the name of the Mazda Autozam store remains, it has become a de facto unification of domestic sales channels.
 As a result, "Mazda Autozam Co., Ltd." has suspended its operations, and Mazda itself and the Mazda éfini and Mazda stores in each region will supervise and manage the nationwide sales network.